RedHatInsights/curiosity-frontend/docs/architecture.md

 ### React
 React is organized into top-level **Product Views** with primary groupings for **toolbar**, **graphs**, and **inventory displays**.

-- Subscriptions opt-in is an alternative view driven by RHSM API http response.
+- Subscriptions opt-in is an alternative view driven by RHSM API HTTP response.
 Originally intended to help throttle usage while the application built out infrastructure.
 It is being considered for deprecation.
 - Extensive use of **React context and hooks** integrated with **Redux state** is what drives the **Toolbar filters** to provide updates across the application display.
 - Lifecycle hooks (e.g. `useEffect`, `useMemo` placed in `context` suffixed files like `[aComponent]Context`) and component display logic have been separated with dependency injection to enable better testability, "potential" reusability, and maintainability.
 - Redux enables the application to drive components that are not part of the immediate component context.
-- Each component grouping has its own level of debugging/error card display, typically driven by http status on RHSM responses.
+- Each component grouping has its own level of debugging/error card display, typically driven by HTTP status on RHSM responses.
 This is possible because of how lifecycle hooks and component display have been separated and integrated via Redux state.

 ```mermaid
 flowchart LR